Feeding the deer in Nara

 I had a fab time feeding the deer in Nara Park, but this area has even more amazing attractions – there’s also a huge concentration of historic Buddhist temples and Shinto shrines, some holding the title of UNESCO World Heritage Sites.

 Nara is easily accessible from Kyoto or Osaka and makes a great day trip from either of these cities.
-Here’s how to feed the deer in Nara plus my suggestions for the perfect Nara sightseeing itinerary!
+If you’re wondering how to to visit Nara, here’s my travel tips and suggestions for the perfect Nara itinerary!

 How to get to Nara from Kyoto: